Reference: Documentation for Internal API¶

 Note that “normal” arrays only have one target_axis.

-- layout_nesting_level#
+- layout_nesting_level¶

 For determining the stride of

-, this determines the layout nesting level of this axis.
-This must be a contiguous sequence of unique integers starting at 0 in a singleArrayBase.dim_tags
+ComputedStrideArrayDimTag, this determines the layout nesting level of this axis.
+This must be a contiguous sequence of unique integers starting at 0 in a singleArrayBase.dim_tags.
+The lowest nesting level varies fastest when viewed in linear memory.May be None on

-, in which case noComputedStrideArrayDimTag
+FixedStrideArrayDimTag, in which case noComputedStrideArrayDimTaginstances may occur.

-- class loopy.kernel.array.FixedStrideArrayDimTag(stride, target_axis=0, layout_nesting_level=None)[source]#
+- class loopy.kernel.array.FixedStrideArrayDimTag(stride, target_axis=0, layout_nesting_level=None)[source]¶

 An arg dimension implementation tag for a fixed (potentially symbolic) stride.

-- stride#
+- stride¶

 May be one of the following: